 21. Track Entry: No one is allowed on the track at any time for any reason without permission from an official.
 Any parent, crew or member of any team that disobeys this rule without prior consent from an official and continues on track under any circumstances may be asked to leave, and penalties applied to the offender and or their driver.
 This rule is designed to protect you, your driver and all competitors.

 22. Protest: Protest Forms will be located at the scale table.
 They need to be turned in to the scale personnel.
 Protest must be in writing per IKF rules within the time limits set by the IKF rules.
-No protest will be considered without a completed protest form with all information provided referencing specific rules form the rule book.
-If a protest form was not filled out and turned in the LAKC B.O.D. will not even consider the issue.
+No protest will be considered without a completed protest form with all information provided referencing specific rules [Rev.Feb.11,2015] from the rule book.
+If a protest form was not filled out and turned in correctly the LAKC race officials and or Board of Directors will not even consider the issue.

 23. Post tech: the only people allowed in the post-tech area are the driver and one mechanic.
 You must comply with the requests from the tech officials regarding the item inspected.
 The post tech director has the final decision on any tech DISQUALIFICATION issues.
 You must bring your own tools.
 Tech officials and staff are not required to loan out tool.
 Please do not ask to barrow tools from the tech official.
 You may not waive tech for any reason without the post tech officials consent.